juanmartinsantos/regressandnoise/docs/README.md

 <br>

 ## <a name="Abstract"></a> 1.
 Abstract
-This research focuses on the analysis of the robustness of different regression paradigms under regressand noise, which has not been studied in depth in the specialized literature.
-Furthermore, the synergy of twelve new noise preprocessing techniques traditionally used in classification problems, known as noise filters, which remove noisy samples in datasets, is studied with the regression methods examined.
-In order to do this, different noise levels are injected in a controlled way into the output variable of 20 real-world datasets.
+This research focuses on analyzing the robustness of different regression paradigms under regressand noise, which has not been examined in depth in the specialized literature.
+Furthermore, their synergy with fourteen noise preprocessing techniques adapted from the field of classification, known as noise filters, is studied.
+In order to do this, several noise levels are injected into the output variable of 20 real-world datasets.
 They are used to evaluate the performance of each regression algorithm with and without the employment of noise filters.
 The results obtained allow building a robustness ranking of the regression methods to regressand noise.
-This provides interesting findings, such as some learning paradigms change their well-know behaviour with noise in classification problems when they are applied to regression data.
-On the other hand, the usage of the new noise filters improves the performance of regression methods, showing different synergies depending on the regression paradigm and filter employed.
+This provides interesting findings, such as some learning paradigms change their well- know behaviour with noise in classification problems when they are applied to regression data.
+On the other hand, the usage of noise filters improves the performance of regression methods, showing different synergies depending on the regression paradigm and filter employed.

 <br>